 One of the tools that has been crucial in my personal growth journey is my life handbook.
 What is a life handbook?

-A life handbook is your guidebook to live your best life, consisting of everything from your life purpose, to life adages, to long-term goals, to short-term goals, to action plans to realize said goals.
+A life handbook is your guidebook to live your best life, consisting of everything from your life purpose to your life goals to your action plans right down to your daily tasks.
 Just like the Bible reflects the doctrine and creed of Christianity, your life handbook reflects the essence of what it means to be you and what it takes to live your best life.
 Think of it as your GPS for life.